Chenminxue/learncpp/index.md

 }
 ```

-Use reference as the return of a function(Do remember do not return the address of a local variable!):
+Use reference as the return of a function(Do remember do not return the reference of a local variable!):
 ```
 int & func(){             // Return the alternative name of a, & is not used for getting the address of the variable. int a = 10;